proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 #### **DO NOT GUESS** how a piece of software might work.

-When using a tool for first time, you **CAN'T** and **MUSTN'T** guess how it works!
+When using a tool for the first time, you **CAN'T** and **MUSTN'T** guess how it works!
 Beginners often make this mistake and waste a lot of their time and of others too; without even searching or reading the docs!<br>
-Rather read the documentation / help for that program or just simply search for whatever you wanna achieve with that tool.
+Rather read the documentation/help for that program or just simply search for whatever you wanna achieve with that tool.

 > [Read The Fucking Manual - RTFM](https://en.wikipedia.org/wiki/RTFM#:~:text=RTFM%20is%20an%20initialism%20and,forum%2C%20software%20documentation%20or%20FAQ.)